Locations:

 What are the symptoms of Goodpasture syndrome?

-Goodpasture syndrome is a pulmonary-renal syndrome.
-It affects the lungs (pulmonary) and the kidneys (renal).
+Goodpasture syndrome is a pulmonary-renal condition.
+That means it affects your lungs (pulmonary) and kidneys (renal).
 Lung-related symptoms usually appear first.
 They include:

 Advertisement